 Having problems paying your taxes?
-You should make arrangements with the IRS to pay your taxes through various options like a payment plan, offer in compromise, not collectable status etc. The IRS also has a “Fresh Start” program that increases the lien thresholds for qualifying taxpayers and businesses.
+You should make arrangements with the IRS to pay your taxes through various options like a payment plan, offer in compromise, not collectible status, etc. The IRS also has a “Fresh Start” program that increases the lien thresholds for qualifying taxpayers and businesses.
 So the first thing you will want to do is write to the IRS requesting permission to have a monthly installment payment arrangement.
 You need to file Form 9465, Installment Agreement Request, and attach it to your tax return.
 It would be a good idea to pay as much of your tax liability when filing your return so that you lower your penalties and interest charges as much as possible.
-Click here to read or watch more IRS Help resources.

 As with all official correspondences, keep your hardship letter short and simple.
 Keep a copy of your letter before you mail it.
 The IRS normally responds within 60 days.
 So you should wait about 45 days after you have mailed your letter to the IRS and if you do not get a reply, send another copy of your hardship letter.
 Simply change the date on the letter.